Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Related Work

 Neural network weights are another instance of in-memory data, and bit-flip attacks on them have followed two complementary tracks.
-SFI studies characterize vulnerability under ideal bit targeting: \textsc{BFA}~\cite{rakin2019bfa} established this methodology for DNN weights, and subsequent work has applied it to LLMs---collapsing accuracy via evolutionary search~\cite{das2025genbfa} or achieving collapse with a single stealthy flip~\cite{guo2025sbfa}.
-Physical Rowhammer studies demonstrate end-to-end exploitation: \textsc{DeepHammer}~\cite{yao2020deephammer} first attacked DNN weights on CPU DRAM, \textsc{OneFlip}~\cite{li2025oneflip} showed that a single Rowhammer-induced flip suffices to backdoor full-precision DNNs, and \textsc{PrisonBreak}~\cite{coalson2025prisonbreak} extended this to GPU GDDR6 memory, jailbreaking safety-aligned LLMs.
-Further physical demonstrations include remote exploitation via information-theoretic bit search~\cite{yan2025bitsifter} and targeted content steering~\cite{guo2026tfl}.
+SFI studies characterize vulnerability under ideal bit targeting: \textsc{BFA}~\cite{rakin2019bfa} established the methodology for DNN weights, and subsequent work applied it to LLMs, collapsing accuracy via evolutionary search~\cite{das2025genbfa} or a single stealthy flip~\cite{guo2025sbfa}.
+Physical Rowhammer studies demonstrate end-to-end exploitation: \textsc{DeepHammer}~\cite{yao2020deephammer} attacked DNN weights on CPU DRAM, \textsc{OneFlip}~\cite{li2025oneflip} backdoored full-precision DNNs with a single flip, and \textsc{PrisonBreak}~\cite{coalson2025prisonbreak} extended this to GPU GDDR6, jailbreaking safety-aligned LLMs; further demonstrations include remote bit search~\cite{yan2025bitsifter} and targeted content steering~\cite{guo2026tfl}.

-All of these studies---whether SFI or physical---target \emph{static model weights}, whose corruption affects every subsequent inference uniformly; none considers the \emph{dynamic, shared} KV-cache structures that our work addresses, where corruption impacts only the requests sharing the corrupted block.
+All of these studies, whether SFI or physical, target \emph{static model weights}, whose corruption affects every subsequent inference uniformly; none considers the \emph{dynamic, shared} KV-cache structures that our work addresses, where corruption impacts only the requests sharing the corrupted block.